 We added a small internal ladder to allow easier access to the foredeck via the side decks, but actually the escape hatch in the front of the cabin provides really good access to the foredeck for mooring etc.

 The transom ladder was a good decision and makes boarding to and from the inflatable slightly less hazardous, but still requires a certain degree of agility.
-However the transom mounted rudder makes it harder to get the inflatable close to the stern.
+However, the transom mounted rudder makes it harder to get the inflatable close to the stern.

 The cover is brilliant!
 The “lift-the-dot” fasteners are very good – reliable and easy to fix/remove.
 The “ratchet strap” between the cabin and aft deck provides a good “ridge pole” for the cover, with enough springiness to keep the cover taught and stop it flogging.
 (We paid the price of cheap cloth, as it faded considerably in just a few weeks, but it works, so a job for another day).

 We mounted the bow roller projecting well forward so that the anchor could be stored on it.
 But in reality this is where the mooring lines come aboard, so in the end we installed some anchor chocks on the foredeck and the anchor sits there.
-So we might move the bow roller a few inches inboard over the winter as it would be stronger.
+So, we might move the bow roller a few inches inboard over the winter as it would be stronger.

 The Samson post was a very good (if late) decision.
 It provides a secure and easy to use strong point.